ar9586486as/ethereum-org-website/src/content/developers/docs/programming-languages/python/index.md

 ---
-title: Ethereum for Python Developers
+Title: Ethereum for Python Developers
-description: Learn how to develop for Ethereum using python-based projects and tooling
+Description: Learn how to develop for Ethereum using python-based projects and tooling
-lang: en
+Lang: Eng
-sidebar: true
+Sidebar: True
-incomplete: true
+Incomplete: True
 ---

 <div class="featured">Learn how to develop for Ethereum using Python-based projects and tooling</div>